Strawberry Icebox Cake

 Recipe Tips & Tricks

-- Many baking dishes have a slight curve at the bottom of the dish making the surface space for the bottom layer of the graham crackers smaller than the top.
+- Many baking dishes have a slight curve at the bottom, making the surface area for the bottom layer of graham crackers smaller than that of the top layer.
 You’ll need fewer graham crackers for the bottom layer.
-I used about 3.75 crackers for the bottom layer and then 4.5 for the second and third layers.
+I used about 3 ¾ crackers for the bottom layer and then 4 ½ for the second and third layers.
 A baking dish with straight edges won’t have this issue.

 - The top layer of strawberries will cause the Cool Whip to “crack” a little as it chills.
-For the best looking top layer, wait to add the final layer of strawberries until ready to serve.
+For the best-looking top layer, wait to add the final layer of strawberries until just before serving.

 - Keep things simple by repeating a layer of strawberry slices.